Vertispan/j2clmavenplugin/Readme.md

 2. `test`: compiles and executes j2cl-annotated tests, once.

-3. `watch`: monitor source directories, and when changes happen that affect any `build` or `test`, recompile the required parts of the project
+3. `watch`: monitor source directories, and when changes happen that affect any `build` or `test`, recompile the required parts of the project.
+Tests are not (presently) run, but can be run manually by loading the html pages that exist for them.

 <!--   * `watch-test`: only rebuild things that affect `test` executions, useful when iterating on tests and avoiding
     building the application itself